lingz/meteor-reactive-class/README.md

 post = Post.fetchOne({commentCount: {$gte: 2}}, {reactive: true})
 ```

-#### Fetching array
+#### Fetching multiple records
 Pass in any MongoDB query and get an array of reactively up to date objects.
 This is by default a non-reactive method, unless you pass true to it.
+You can
+also pass in a parameter object that you normally find on `collection.find()`.

 ```javascript
 posts = Post.fetch({commentsCount: {"$gte": 2}})